 B. Repeatedly demonstrate that he cannot do it;

-Stand him up in front of the class and order him to do that thing that you know he cannot do; HUMILIATE HIM; followed sometimes by . .
+Stand him up in front of the class and order him to do that thing that you know he cannot do; HUMILIATE HIM; followed sometimes – depending who the child was – by . .

 C. a public beating.

 A bad show, really, even granting that having Std 1, Std 2 and Std 3 in one class was probably not easy.
 Still: Not right.
+26 kids in a class is far from the most anyone ever taught.
 She picked on the vulnerable.
 I suspect she knew none of their parents would challenge her on their behalf.
 Nor would the headmaster.
 Others of us never got touched; never even a harsh word.

 Stephen knelt down quickly pressing his beaten hands to his sides.
 To think of them beaten and swollen with pain all in a moment made him feel so sorry for them as if they were not his own but someone else’s that he felt sorry for.

 Stephen – the character in Joyce’s novel A Portrait Of The Artist As A Young Man – reported it to the rector and got at least some satisfaction and admiration for being bold enough to defy convention and make the cruelty known.
-In Harrismith Volkskool no such justice was done; nor even attempted; no-one brave enough; no-one believing it was any use to expect any justice or fair play.
+In Harrismith Volkskool no such justice was done; nor even attempted, to my knowledge; no-one brave enough, me included; no-one believing it was any use to expect any justice or fair play.

 volkskool – primary school